davidozhang/spycodes/README.md

 # Spycodes

-A local peer-to-peer multiplayer word association game made for the iPhone.
+A multiplayer word association game for 2-8 players.
 It is now available on the App Store!

 ## Installation/Usage